 where $f_{sigmoid}(\cdot)$ is the Sigmoid activation function, the $\Delta_{i,j}$ is the visual change ratio between states $v_i$ and $v_j$, the $\phi_\sigma$ is the historical fitness of skill $\sigma$, the $C_0$ is a constant that controls the sensitivity of the fitness term, and the $\alpha$ is a weighting factor that balances the importance of immediate change versus long-term strategic value.
+We quantify visual change as the proportion of changed pixels between consecutive grayscale screenshots.
+Pixels with an absolute difference exceeding 30 (0–255 scale) are counted, and the ratio $\Delta_{i,j}$ of such pixels to total pixels is computed.
 This design allows the agent to develop sophisticated, long-horizon plans by valuing both types of actions.